thaiching/bullish-student-api-login/README.md

 ### Student Enrollment Restful APIs (GET, POST, PUT  & DELETE)

 ### How to install the package
-- Git clone the project
+- Git clone the project.
 - Go to the project root folder `/bullish-api-login` and run command ```npm install```

 ### Data setup before running the tests